Monday, December 29, 2003

 7) We didn't get across the Canadian border last night, but we did play an open mic at an amazing old theater and I sold two cds.

-8) This one woman said I look like Billy Bob Thornton and wanted me to kiss her before her boyfriend got out of the bathroom.
-She was very, very hard to resist.
+8) This one woman said I looked like Billy Bob Thornton and wanted me to kiss her before her boyfriend got out of the bathroom.
+She was hard to resist.

 9) The leaves are starting to turn gold and red.